RikuVan/webdevandsausages.v2/README.md

 ### To get started

-You must add a secrets.json file at the root of the project that includes the Firebase client config.
+Add a secrets.json file at the root of the project that includes the Firebase client config.

 ```json
 {